 Millions of Americans work in the gig economy on a part- or full-time basis.
 They drive for rideshare apps like Uber and Lyft, deliver food and packaged goods on delivery apps like Postmates, DoorDash, and Instacart, and pick up odd jobs through labor marketplaces like Thumbtack and Handy.

 Most are independent contractors working without formal job protections or employee benefits.
-Those who work in the gig economy full time typically occupy the lower rungs of the economic ladder, often forgoing health insurance, covering essential job-related expenses like vehicle maintenance and fuel out of pocket, and saving little if any of their net pay.
+Those who work in the gig economy full time typically occupy the lower rungs of the economic ladder, often forgoing health insurance and eligibility for unemployment benefits (though this temporarily changed in 2020 as a result of federal coronavirus stimulus legislation), covering essential job-related expenses like vehicle maintenance and fuel out of pocket, and saving little if any of their net pay.
 Their working conditions can be grueling.

 Part-time gig workers depend on the income to supplement earnings from their day jobs.
 Those not dependent on gig income to make ends meet still put the money to good use by bolstering their savings or putting money away for long-term goals like education and retirement.

 The Case for Protecting Gig Workers

 Whether part time or full time, the typical gig worker simply can’t afford to miss multiple consecutive days of work because they’re sick or injured.
 As independent contractors, they don’t enjoy the basic job security guarantees of the Family and Medical Leave Act, which protects employees who take extended leave for certain covered medical reasons (including childbirth and adoption) from termination during their absence.
 Even as the biggest gig economy platforms earn billions in annual revenue, they balk at offering such protections to contractors, wary of doing anything that implies contractors function as employees rather than entrepreneurs using gig apps to grow their own microbusinesses.